Neurology Residency Program

 The neurology resident curriculum consists of 5 hours per week of required conferences which take place daily at noon.
 The curriculum has been designed to cover clinical and basic science topics emphasized by the board examination as outlined by the American Academy of Neurology.
 Lectures are given by faculty members from various departments within the University on a 12-month cycle.
 Many of these lectures are recorded, and are available on line for individual study.

-Morning report is conducted Tuesday mornings at 8:00 a.m.
+Morning report is conducted Tuesday mornings at 8:00 a.m and Wednesday mornings at 7:30.
 This consists of a resident-led discussion of an interesting case, staffed by one of the on-service attendings.
 The attending physician responsibilities rotate between the epilepsy service, the stroke service, the general neurology service, and the pediatric neurology service, in order to ensure a diverse case mix and lively discussion.

 Clinical Neurophysiology Conference

 This conference is scheduled for Thursday mornings 10:00 a.m. to 11:00 a.m.
-Dr Paul Pritchard is the attending coordinator for this conference.
 Early in the academic year introductory topics in EEG, EMG and Evoked Potentials are presented.
 The conference then turns to a case based format with presentation of actual studies and a literature review.
 Monthly Movement Disorders Phenomenology is included in this conference.

 Neuroscience Grand Rounds

 This conference is scheduled for Thursdays 11:00 to 12:00.
 Speakers include attending faculty as well as guest speakers.
 Divisions participating in this endeavor include Adult Neurology, Pediatric Neurology, Neurosurgery and Basic Neurosciences.